Stavroswd/Google-Drive-Colab/README.md

 https://medium.com/@stavroswd/develop-with-google-colab-and-google-drive-c639888b713f

-Check it out if you want to learn more about developing the Cloud.
+Check it out if you want to learn more about developing in the Cloud.

 It provides the Notebook with all the necessary code and also and csv file and a zipped data folder containing other csv files.